OpenGrabeso/jaagl/README.md

 ## No longer maintained

 This project is no longer maintained separately.
 It was integrated directly into https://github.com/OpenGrabeso/glg2d, which was the only project using it.
+You can find the recent version at https://github.com/OpenGrabeso/glg2d/tree/master/lib/src/main/java/com/github/opengrabeso/jaagl

 #### Design rationale